rtavenar/hdr/content/parts/01/dtw.md

     plt.tight_layout()
 ```

-First, the Sakoe-Chiba band is parametrized by a radius $r$ (number of
+The Sakoe-Chiba band is parametrized by a radius $r$ (number of
 off-diagonal elements to consider, also called warping window size sometimes),
 as illustrated below: